Gail Russell: Comeback

-Russell returned to work in a co-starring role with Randolph Scott in the western Seven Men from Now (1956), produced by her friend Wayne and directed by Budd Boetticher.
+Russell returned to work in a co-starring role with Randolph Scott in the Western Seven Men from Now (1956), produced by her friend Wayne and directed by Budd Boetticher.
 The film and Russell's performance were lauded and she seemed poised to make a comeback.

 Russell was expected to follow Seven Men from Now with Madame Courage, again with Boetticher as director, but the film was never made.

-Instead Russell appeared in an episode of Studio 57 and had a substantial role in The Tattered Dress (1957).
+Instead, Russell appeared in an episode of Studio 57 and had a substantial role in The Tattered Dress (1957).

-In April 1957 she was found unconscious on the floor at her home.
+In April 1957, she was found unconscious on the floor at her home.

 On July 5, 1957, she was photographed by a Los Angeles Times photographer after she drove her convertible into the front of Jan's Coffee Shop at 8424 Beverly Boulevard, injuring a janitor.
 After failing a sobriety test, Russell was arrested and charged with driving under the influence.
 The janitor sued her for $75,000.
-She failed to appear at a court appearance and was discovered at home passed out due to drinking.
+She failed to appear at a court appearance, and was discovered at home passed out due to drinking.
 She was fined $420, given a 30-day suspended sentence and put on three years' probation.

 She appeared in No Place to Land (1958) for Republic.

 She had roles in episodes of The Rebel and Manhunt.
 "I guess there are still a lot of doubts about me", she said in April 1960.
 "And this is one of the reasons why I want to get back to the business to prove to people I can do a picture.
 I'm stronger now.
 The future looks pretty good."

-In November 1960 she was announced for a film with Mark Stevens and George Raft called Cause of Death but it appears to have not been made.
+In November 1960, she was announced for a film with Mark Stevens and George Raft called Cause of Death but it appears to have not been made.
 She was top billed in her last film, the low-budget The Silent Call (1961).

 Death

-Russell moved to a small house where she lived alone.
-She would periodically try to stop drinking then start again.
-On one occasion she was hospitalized.
-On August 26, 1961, Russell was found dead in her apartment in Brentwood, Los Angeles, California, at the age of 36.
+Russell moved to a small house, where she lived alone.
+She periodically would try to stop drinking, then start again.
+On one occasion, Russell was hospitalized.
+On August 26, 1961, she was found dead at her residence in Brentwood, Los Angeles, California, at the age of 36.
 She was found by two neighbors who were concerned they had not seen her for several days.
-An empty vodka bottle was by her side, and the house was full of empty bottles.
+An empty vodka bottle was by Russell's side, and the house was full of empty bottles.

-She died from liver damage attributed to "acute and chronic alcoholism" with aspiration of stomach contents as an additional cause.
+Russell died from liver damage attributed to "acute and chronic alcoholism" with aspiration of stomach contents as an additional cause.
 She was also found to have been suffering from malnutrition at the time of her death.
-She was buried in Valhalla Memorial Park Cemetery in North Hollywood.